dissipative/awesome-bio-go/README.md

 # (Awesome?)
 List of Bioinformatics Software Written in the Go Language

 There are several reasons why there isn't as much software written in Go for bioinformatics.
-The primary reason is historical—
+The primary reason is historical —
 Languages like Python and R have historically been popular in the bioinformatics community due to their ease of use, extensive libraries, and strong community support.
 Many existing bioinformatics tools and workflows are already written in these languages,